SAPRC atmospheric chemical mechanisms are used in airshed models to

 Although the mechanism has been evaluated against available

-environmental chamber data and is considered finalized, it has not yet
+environmental chamber data and is considered finalized, it has not been

 The preliminary SAPRC-16 mechanism is no longer supported.